bhumii-ka/RAG_model/README.md

 3. **Answer Generation**:
     - The summarized content is passed to the **LLaMA** model to generate a response to the user's query.
+    - The model is being accessed through local tunneling at the port where local host is running the model on local machine through flask

 4. **Classification and Evidence**:
     - The generated answer is classified based on question type.